 However, you choose to take it in the Bridge is a great spectacle and worthy addition to any photo album or collection.

 2 – Alcatraz

-    Isolated out in San Francisco Bay, this intimidating relic of the way things used to be is now a fascinating visitors attraction.
-Steeped in history Alcatraz Island is one of San Francisco’s Top attractions and high up on anyone must see list.
-The eerie isolated loneliness add to the sense of walking into history. where you will walk in the footsteps of the most infamous od US Criminals, such as Al Capone, Machine Gun Kelly and James ‘Whitey’ Bulger.
+Isolated out in San Francisco Bay, this intimidating relic of the way things used to be is now a fascinating visitor attraction.
+Steeped in history Alcatraz Island is one of San Francisco’s Top attractions and high up on anyone’s must-see list.
+The eerie isolated loneliness adds to the sense of walking into history. where you will walk in the footsteps of the most infamous od US Criminals, such as Al Capone, Machine Gun Kelly, and James ‘Whitey’ Bulger.

 Tours operate Daily and last around 2.5-4.5 hours depending on the tour.
-Cost is $35.50 for a self guided tour.
+The cost is $35.50 for a self-guided tour.

 If you don’t have time for a full tour most of the bay Cruises sail past the island and get close enough for a good look.

-    Get a seat on the rail or better still a place to stand and you are in for a great ride. the Flamboyant Brakemen (Drivers) add to the experience as you clatter up and down the Streets of the City.
-For what should only be a quick trip across town is can be quite a white-knuckle ride as the cars teeter over the edges of seeming near vertical streets with just the ancient and historic brakes stopping the car running away to destruction.
+Get a seat on the rail or better still a place to stand and you are in for a great ride. the Flamboyant Brakemen (Drivers) add to the experience as you clatter up and down the streets of the City.
+What should only be a quick trip across town is can be quite a white-knuckle ride as the cars teeter over the edges of seeming near-vertical streets with just the ancient and historic brakes stopping the car from running away to destruction.

 Of course, the feeling of danger is a pure illusion the cars are as safe as anything with a fantastic safety record.
 So hop and enjoy a piece of yesteryear!